-The chain brake must be engaged when starting.
+The chain brake should be activated when starting.

 b You can also use the chain brake as a temporary brake when you change position or if you put the saw down for a short time.
 You should also apply the chain brake manually if there is a risk of the chain accidentally hitting anyone or anything close by.